tiagosiebler/bybit-api/README.md

 ## Documentation

 Most methods accept JS objects.
 These can be populated using parameters specified by Bybit's API documentation, or check the type definition in each class within the github repository (see table below for convenient links to each class).
+TypeScript is definitely recommended, but not required.

 - [Bybit API Docs](https://bybit-exchange.github.io/docs/v5/intro)
 - [REST Endpoint Function List](./docs/endpointFunctionList.md)